Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Application: Water Values and Intraday Electricity Trading

 where $u=(u_t^{b,j_b}(\omega))$ is the energy corresponding to the water turbined or pumped and $\lambda=(\lambda_t^b(\omega))$ is the set of Lagrangian multipliers for the basin levels.
 The optimal solution satisfies the equations

 which leads to

 The choice of the reformulation (\ref{weightedlevel}) takes the probability for the constraint to be binding into account and leads to the meaningful definition for the shadow price.
-Therefore, the stochastic water values are the same for all basins in the hydroinfrastructure and read
+Therefore, the stochastic water values are the same for all basins in the hydro infrastructure and read

 where $u^*$ is the solution of the optimization problem (\ref{Opt2}) satisfying \textit{all constraints, both equality and inequality ones}.
 We can use these stochastic water values to define production water values for the bid, by taking as possible definition the certainty equivalent of $\text{gp}_t^\text{Ask}$: